 Tax sales are typically held annually.
 If no one bids the amount of the outstanding taxes, penalty, interest, and costs at the second offering, then the collector will hold a third sale.
 (Mo.
 Ann.
 Stat. § 140.250).
 If no one bids at this third sale, the collector is authorized to try to sell it at subsequent sales.

 After a completed Missouri tax sale, instead of getting title to the property after the sale, the purchaser will get a certificate of purchase.
 (Mo.
 Ann.
 Stat. § 140.290).
 This certificate is evidence of the purchaser's interest in the property during the redemption period.

 In most cases, the tax collector must:

 You can prevent the tax sale from taking place by paying the delinquent taxes, penalty, interest, and costs at any time before the sale.
 (Mo.
 Ann.
 Stat. § 140.150).

 Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home.
 This process is called "redeeming" the property.

-In other states, though, the redemption period happens before the sale.
+In Missouri, the redemption period happens after the tax sale.

 If you don't pay off the debt during the redemption period, the purchaser can use the certificate of purchase to apply for and get a collector's deed (title) to your home.
 (Mo.
 Ann.
 Stat. § 140.420).

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Missouri and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax sale in Missouri and have questions (or need help redeeming your home), consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.